 * Russia-Ukraine tensions cap bond yields

-NEW YORK, April 28 Prices on long-term U.S. Treasuries fell on Monday with investors feeling comfortable embracing riskier assets as upbeat U.S. housing numbers strengthened the view that the world's largest economy was steadily recovering.
+NEW YORK, April 28 U.S. Treasury prices fell on Monday as investors felt comfortable embracing riskier assets due to gains on Wall Street and upbeat housing numbers that strengthened the view that the world's largest economy was steadily recovering.

 Yields on U.S. 30-year bonds rose after four days of losses.
 On Friday, long bond yields fell to their lowest in more than nine months after Russia unexpectedly raised interest rates just hours after the S&P downgraded the country's credit rating.

-Benchmark U.S. 10-year yields also inched higher after three days of losses.
+Benchmark U.S. 10-year yields also rose after three days of losses.

 U.S. pending home sales for March, which rose for the first time in nine months, undermined Treasuries.
-The National Association of Realtors said its Pending Home Sales Index, based on contracts signed last month, was up 3.4 percent at 97.4.
+The National Association of Realtors said its Pending Home Sales Index, based on contracts signed last month, grew 3.4 percent to 97.4.
 The increase beat economists' expectations for a 1.0 percent advance.

-But he added that Treasuries have positive momentum going forward, especially because of geopolitical worries involving Russia.
+But he added that Treasuries have positive momentum going forward, especially in the wake of geopolitical worries involving Russia.

-The United States on Monday imposed sanctions against seven Russian government officials and 17 companies linked to Russian President Vladimir Putin in the latest U.S. action to punish Moscow for its intervention in Ukraine.
+The United States on Monday imposed sanctions against seven Russian government officials and 17 companies linked to Russian President Vladimir Putin in its latest action to punish Moscow for its intervention in Ukraine.